 Students attending North Central High School

 Transitioning into high school can sometimes be a scary thing.
 Outside the Box gives students the tools to have a positive and successful high school experience.
 Homework help, community building activities, and social skills are only a few of the benefits gained by participants.
 Give your student the chance to improve their high school journey by working with a positive adult mentor.
+This year, the group meets together at North Central’s Commons and will walk together down to the teen center at the Central Y.

 Thanks to our funding partners for support of this program.